ml-in-barcelona/jsoo-react/README.md

     (modes js)
     (libraries jsoo-react.lib)
     (preprocess
-      (pps js_of_ocaml-ppx)))
+      (pps jsoo-react.ppx)))
     ```

 3. Provision React.js library

     `jsoo-react` does not make any assumptions about how you will load React.js in your application.
-There are 2 ways of doing so.
+There are 2 ways of doing so:

     #### With Webpack (or any JavaScript bundler)